bryant-har/ROS/src/cs4750_student/hw1_introduction/hw1.md

 $ # In a separate shell
 $ roslaunch introduction path_publisher.launch plan_file:='$(find introduction)/plans/XXX.txt'
 ```
   > Run the above configuration with the figure_8.txt and crown.txt plan files.
-For both plans, save the figures produced by pose_listener for submission: locations.png and norms.png.
+For both plans, save the figures produced by pose_listener for submission: locations.png and distances.png.

   > Optional: Let your artistic side shine and create your own plan file!
 If you do, please submit the plan file (and any code you may have used to generate it), as well as the locations.png producted by pose_listener.

-## Deliverables (25 pts for graduate, 20 for undergraduate)
+### Deliverables (20 pts)
 Answer the following writeup questions in hw1_introduction/writeup/README.md.
 <ol>
 <li> Define in your own words what a node, topic, publisher, and subscriber are and how they relate to each other.</li>
 <li> What is the purpose of a launch file? </li>
-<li> Include the RViz screenshot showing the car. </li>
+<li> Include the RViz screenshot showing the new map. </li>
 <li> Include your runtime_comparison.png figure for the different norm implementations. </li>
-<li> Include the locations.png and norms.png figures for the plan figure_8.txt. </li>
+<li> Include the locations.png and distances.png figures for the plan figure_8.txt. </li>
-<li> Include the locations.png and norms.png figures for the plan crown.txt. </li>
+<li> Include the locations.png and distances.png figures for the plan crown_figure_8.txt. </li>
 <li> Optional for undergrad, mandatory for graduate: Include your own plan file, any code you wrote to generate it, and the resulting locations.png figure. </li>
 </ol>